MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `less` - a better replacement of `more` that allows you to scroll upwards as well as downwards
 - `>` -  overwrite file
 - `>>` - append file
+- `clear` - clears the terminal screen, leaving your cursor at the top (`ctrl-l` is a shortcut)
+- `tmux` - terminal multiplexer - runs multiple shells in your terminal window and preserves your shell sessions if your terminal crashes or is accidentally closed
+- `nohup` - no hang up - lets a command keep running even if your shell is closed eg. broken ssh connection (this usually results in a HUP signal being sent to the process causing it to exit otherwise)
 - `sudo` - elevate permissions to another user, usually root (must be pre-approved in `/etc/sudoers`)
 - `su` - switch user, prompts for the user's password to start a new shell under their username
 - `which` - prints the full path to a given command